Is Shingles Contagious? Causes, Symptoms & Treatment Explained | Gleneagles Hospitals

 4. Localised Rash on the Body or Face

 The rash commonly appears on the trunk, wrapping around one side of the body in a band-like pattern.
 On the face, the rash can affect areas near the eyes, ears, or mouth.
-Facial shingles may lead to more complications, such as vision or hearing issues if untreated.
+Facial shingles may lead to more complications, such as vision problems or hearing issues if left untreated.

 5. Widespread Rash (Rare Cases)